vnetcon/curvy/README.md

 ## Example of "json mapping"
-In this example the "temp1" div is an template that will be filled with json valuse based on tags in template.
+In this example the "temp1" div is an template that will be filled with json values based on tags in template.
 The filled template will be placed to jsonvals div.

 ```html
 <div id="temp1" class="display: none">